mauclair/Email-Queue/README.md

 	/application/config/emailqueue.php

-Edit the configuration file as you needed, exists a variable that define the table name where will be stored the emails.
+Edit the configuration file as needed, exists a variable that define the table name where will be stored the emails.

+	return array(
+	  // Table name that stored the emails to send 'tablename'    => 'emailqueue',

+	  // Amount of emails will be send by a cron call 'amountToSend' => 100,
+	);

 # How to use

+### Adding emails to queue

 	EmailQueue::factory($subject, $message, $type)
 	  ->to($emailTo, $nameTo)